 - Birth plan Pulling it all together into your birth plan, considering what you want to happen and what if things don’t go quite as you’d hoped.

-- Hypnobirthing Deep relaxation, positive thinking, breathing and other hypnobirthing techqniues can be incorporated into the course, using the programme or workshop of The Little Birth Company.
+- Hypnobirthing Deep relaxation, positive thinking, breathing and other hypnobirthing techniques can be incorporated into the course.

 The postnatal period